DeterminateSystems/riff/CONTRIBUTING.md

 **Regular Rust committer?** Contributing to `riff` should feel similar to contributing to other serious Rust ecosystem projects.
-You may already know the process and expectations of you, if so, you can skip this.
+You may already know the process and expectations of you, this document shouldn't contain any surprises.

 # What kinds of contributions are needed?